Federal Travel and Transportation Policies

 Expenses incurred at an employee’s official station not in conjunction with temporary duty (TDY) do not fall under the authority of the FTR; employees should adhere to their agency’s policies for reimbursement of such expenses.
 Employees having a question about their allowances and entitlements should contact their agency travel office.
 Procedures to appeal denied claims are in Section 3 of this chapter.

-Use of the card generally is mandatory for expenses directly related to official travel, with some exceptions such as transit systems at a TDY location, as described in FTR 301-51.2.
 Travelers may aggregate official travel-related expenses incurred at the TDY location for authorized telephone calls, transit system fares, and parking meter fees, except that any individual expenses costing more than $75 must be listed separately.

 Employees are reimbursed by their agencies for the allowable amounts of the charged expenses.
 The law requires agencies to reimburse employees quickly but also allows agencies to obtain personal financial records and garnishee salaries when employees are late in paying the credit card bills for undisputed charges.

 Under 5 U.S.C.
 5701, agencies must maintain controls over travel charge cards including periodically reviewing whether each card holder has a need for a card, checking their creditworthiness, training them in the proper use of the cards, and monitoring rebates and refunds.
 For travel charge cards whose costs are billed directly to the government, agencies must compare items on an employee’s travel voucher to items paid through a centrally billed account and must dispute unallowable or erroneous charges and seek resolution of such charges, among other controls.
-Many similar controls apply to agency-issued purchase cards.
+(Note: Many similar controls apply to agency-issued purchase cards.)

 Under the Government Charge Card Abuse Prevention Act of 2012, Public Law 112-194, agency policies governing illegal, improper, or erroneous purchases made with a purchase card, convenience check, integrated card, or travel card must provide for penalties to include salary offset, for instances of personal liability, and disciplinary actions for the cardholder or approving official.
-Such actions “should include dismissal, as appropriate,” according to implementing guidance in OMB memo M-13-21.
+Such actions “should include dismissal, as appropriate,” according to implementing guidance in OMB memo M-13-21 at www.whitehouse.gov/omb/information-for-agencies/memoranda.

 Also under that law, agencies must verify that charges paid directly by the government are not also reimbursed to an employee and must submit requests to travel providers for refunds of fully or partially unused tickets and track the status of those submissions.
 Further, agency inspectors general must assess agency card programs at least annually, and each agency with more than $10 million in purchase card spending the prior fiscal year must issue semi-annual reports on any misuse and the disposition of those cases, including any disciplinary actions taken.

-Travel and transportation training resources are at www.gsa.gov/traveltransportationtraining.
+Travel training resources are at www.gsa.gov/travel/travel-training.

 Hotel and Motel Fire Safety Requirements—The Hotel and Motel Fire Safety Act of 1990 (P.L.
 101-391) mandates that federal employees on travel must stay in public accommodations that adhere to certain safety requirements.
 The law also states that federally funded meetings and conferences cannot be held in properties that do not comply with the law.
-It is applicable to all places of public accommodation, and requires that such properties are equipped with:

 Qualifying Family Members—Certain reimbursements are authorized based on the presence of immediate family members of the employee at the time he or she reports for duty at a new permanent duty station or performs other authorized travel.
 “Immediate family member” means: